LambSystems/urbanlens/readme.md

 This scope is designed for a 4-engineer team with strong implementation support from Codex and Claude Code.

-- Engineer 1: frontend and demo UX
+- Engineer 1: frontend, map, prompt input, chain of thought UI, recommendations
-- Engineer 2: backend and orchestrator
+- Engineer 2: backend, agent orchestrator, API, session management
-- Engineer 3: perception and hotspot evidence
+- Engineer 3: perception, hotspot evidence, thermal integration
-- Engineer 4: context, scoring, and ranking
+- Engineer 4: context, scoring, ranking, confidence

 The goal is not maximum feature count.

-The goal is the most convincing decision-making slice of an urban heat agent.
+The goal is the most convincing prompt-driven investigation slice of an urban heat agent.

 ---

 ## Strategic Framing

-ThermalGen should be presented as:
+Urban Legend should be presented as:

-> an agentic urban heat triage system that investigates candidate anomalies and recommends the highest-priority intervention
+> an agentic urban heat investigation system where users ask questions and the agent investigates with visible reasoning to deliver actionable recommendations

 Not as:

 - a thermal image generator
 - a generic geospatial analytics dashboard
-- a broad climate platform
+- a chatbot wrapper over an API

 Primary users: